Sheep in a Day

 The smaller-framed Dexter allows for a better meat-to-bone ratio.
 All the harvesting is identical to tall, heavy breeds.
 Go home equipped to repeat the harvest on your own with any beef you raise.

 This class is for the beginner and the experienced alike.
-In two days, you will have gained enough hands-on experience to artfully harvest cattle at home.
-The Dexter is small enough to fit your backyard grazing regimen and your home kitchen.
-These Dexters have been fattening on grass alone, so in addition to the slaughter and butchery, we will cover the range of grass fed beef cooking.
-These means that we will eat extremely well throughout both days.
+You will have gained enough hands-on experience to artfully harvest cattle at home.
+The Dexter is small enough to fit in your backyard grazing regimen and your home kitchen.
+These Dexters have been fattening on grass alone, are artfully rotated on the cross timber prairie grasses of Oklahoma, and never fed grain.

 The Family Pig I